elder-athletes/progressioncontroller/ReadMe.md

 - Initialising the server:

 The intent is to run this system on a server which communicates with the machine (throught the api) and the mongo.
 The data coming in from these sources need an additional script to format them into the tasks.json format.
+Also server needs to be able to call the pre-controller in the first week and then the point controller afterwards.

 - Better time tresholding: